 The primary goal of your pre-launch campaign is to build an audience for your subscription service.
 Here are a few ways you can get the word out about your service:

 Now that you've built up a decent amount of feedback from potential customers and a list of interested customers, it's time to reach out to them with an email campaign that informs them of your official launch.
-You can use Mailchimp or one of the Mailchimp alternatives to do this.

 Prior to launching, however, you'll need to find large-scale suppliers for your subscription box and finalise the contents of your first box.

-You might streamline the process of requesting supplies with an online form like below.
+You might streamline the process of requesting supplies with an online form like the below.
 You suppliers might then get notified via email any time you need to purchase anything.

-Using the insights you've received during pre-launch phase, craft your first box based on your current list of interested subscribers and their feedback.
+Using the insights you've received during the pre-launch phase, craft your first box based on your current list of interested subscribers and their feedback.
 Online wholesale suppliers such as Alibaba, eBay or SaleHoo are a great place to start, depending on the nature of your subscription company.

 Once you've found suppliers, announce your launch via multiple channels: social media platforms, a well-structured email campaign and community forums.
 You might even want to create a full-fledged ecommerce website or mobile app.